kylebaugh/many-to-many/README.md

 ('Joey', 1), ('Brittney', 1), ('Carlos', 2), ('Samantha', 3);
 ```

-- When we run our query to get this data, we can see each child, and the ID of the person authorized to pick them up
+**When we run our query to get this data, we can see each child, and the ID of the person authorized to pick them up.**

 ```
 SELECT * FROM child;